digao-dalpiaz/FlightGear-Panel/README.md

 You are landing the plane, and at this moment you need to make several parameters, but you don't have a copilot to help you because you are just using the simulator, and you want to keep the screen with the view from the window, to see the runway.

 So, let's say you want to lower the flaps.
 In the simulator, you can use the keyboard or the joystick for this, but you will not get feedback that it was actually performed on the aircraft.
+And normally, with the view from the window you will not be able to see the flap lever at the same time.

 Several times using the simulator, it occurred to me to command the flaps and then discover that they had not lowered, or else to command the landing gear and wonder if it worked.